Restaurant in Biarritz, France

 | Leading For | Location + regional cooking | Creative tasting | Value |

 Address: 5 Place Bellevue, 64200 Biarritz, France.
 The placement above the Grande Plage means it is walkable from most central Biarritz accommodation.
-See our Biarritz hotels guide for nearby options, and our Biarritz wineries guide if you want to extend the trip into the surrounding wine country.
+See our Biarritz hotels guide for nearby options, our Biarritz wineries guide if you want to extend the trip into the surrounding wine country.

-At €€€, yes , provided you go in with the right expectations.
+At €€€, yes, provided you go in with the right expectations.
 This is a Michelin Plate brasserie with a prime location and honest regional cooking, not a destination kitchen.
-For the same price tier in Biarritz, L'Impertinent offers more creative ambition; Le Café de Paris trades on location, atmosphere, and a menu that tastes like the South-West.
+For the same price tier in Biarritz, L'Impertinent offers more creative ambition; Le Café de Paris trades on location, atmosphere, a menu that tastes like the South-West.
 If that is what you are after, the price is fair.

-Book the terrace in advance if the beach view matters to you , it fills fast in season.
+Book the terrace in advance if the beach view matters to you, it fills fast in season.
 The menu leans Basque-French with Iberian references: piperade, chorizo, confit preparations.
 It is a brasserie format, not tasting menu.
 Expect a lively, convivial room rather than a quiet, formal one.
 The Michelin Plate (2024) signals consistent quality, not starred-level ambition.

 In shoulder season (April-June, September-October), a week's notice is usually enough.
 In peak summer (July-August), aim for two to three weeks minimum if you want a terrace table.
 Indoor walk-ins are more feasible, but do not count on it on weekends.

 It works well for solo visits, particularly at lunch.
-The brasserie format means you will not feel out of place at a table for one, and a solo lunch on the terrace with a view of the Grande Plage is a strong use of the venue.
+The brasserie format means you will not feel out of place at a table for one, a solo lunch on the terrace with a view of the Grande Plage is a strong use of the venue.
 The room's energy is sociable rather than couples-focused, so the dynamic is comfortable.

-There is no confirmed tasting menu format in the available data , Le Café de Paris operates a brasserie repertoire rather than a multi-course tasting structure.
+There is no confirmed tasting menu format in the available data, Le Café de Paris operates a brasserie repertoire rather than a multi-course tasting structure.
 If a tasting menu is your priority in Biarritz, La Table d'Aurélien Largeau at €€€€ is the more appropriate choice.

 Seat count is not confirmed in the available data.
 The venue's brasserie format and central location suggest it handles groups, but for parties of six or more, contact the venue directly to confirm table arrangements.
 Peak summer bookings for groups should be made well in advance given the demand for terrace seating.